 The unique relationship between the average incremental cost and the per-unit stand-alone cost of a single-service transmission company indicates that the regulatory authorities do not have to accept or reject the pricing rule that any price between these two cost measures is permissible as long as the transmission company's total revenue equals its total cost.
 There can be only one price that produces enough revenue to achieve the recovery of the total cost that the transmission company incurs to produce the existing level of transmission service Z. However, the regulatory authorities do have to worry about the components of the total cost of producing this service when they seek to construct an efficient component price.
 In particular, they have worries at three levels.
-First, they have to identify the variable cost, the service-specific fixed cost, and the lost profits that the transmission company incurs by producing transmission service Z. Second, they have to assure themselves that the variable cost and service-specific fixed cost have been incurred efficiently.
+First, they have to identify the variable cost, the service-specific fixed cost and service Z. Second, they have to assure themselves that the variable cost and service-specific fixed cost have been incurred efficiently.
 Third, they have to convince themselves that the transmission company's lost profits are not supranormal profits.